espressif/esp-idf/docs/en/get-started/establish-serial-connection.rst

 .. note::

    For some serial port wiring configurations, the serial RTS & DTR pins need to be disabled in the terminal program before the {IDF_TARGET_NAME} booting and producing serial output.
 This depends on the hardware itself, most development boards (including all Espressif boards) *do not* have this issue.
-The issue is present if RTS & DTR are wired directly to the EN & GPIO0 pins.
+The issue is present if RTS & DTR are wired directly to the EN & {IDF_TARGET_STRAP_GPIO} pins.
 See the `esptool documentation`_ for more details.

 If you got here from :ref:`get-started-connect` when installing s/w for {IDF_TARGET_NAME} development, then you can continue with :ref:`get-started-configure`.